Weight loss: Ready to change your habits?

 1. Are you motivated to make long-term lifestyle changes?

-Your motivation for undertaking these changes may be better health, improved appearance or just feeling better about yourself in general.
-As long as your motivation is a healthy one, it doesn't really matter what it is.
-Find your motivation and focus on it.
+Whether your motivation for undertaking these changes is better health, improved appearance or simply feeling better about yourself, find your motivation and focus on it.

 2. Have you addressed the big distractions in your life?